Raee-Bhagat/Python/README.md

-# Python
+### rmotr.com
-Data Analysis with Python
+# Data Science with Python Course

+This material is created for our [Data Science with Python Course](https://rmotr.com/data-science-python-course)